shivk1709/shiv-dev/replit.md

 # Overview

-This is a full-stack web application built with a modern React frontend and Express.js backend.
-The project appears to be a personal portfolio website for Kishan Maharana, a software engineer with expertise in Laravel, PHP, and backend technologies.
-The application is structured as a monorepo with separate client and server directories, utilizing TypeScript throughout and modern development tools.
+This is a full-stack web application featuring a modern React frontend and an Express.js backend, organized as a monorepo with separate client and server directories.
+Built entirely with TypeScript, the project showcases Shiv Kumar Sharma’s expertise as a software engineer skilled in Java, Spring Boot, Microservices, and cloud-native technologies.
+The application highlights his professional experience, technical skills, and projects, providing a clean, responsive interface powered by a robust backend API.

 # User Preferences